 Benefits

-As a Touro Nevada benefits-eligible faculty or staff employee, you will receive a comprehensive benefits program that includes long-term disability, personal days, sick leave, flexible spending accounts, and much more.
+As a Touro Nevada benefits-eligible faculty or staff employee, you will receive a comprehensive benefits program that includes long-term disability, personal days, sick leave, flexible spending accounts, and more.

 Financial Benefits